Art. 3603. Temporary restraining order; affidavit or affirmation of irreparable injury and

 attorney can be heard in opposition.

-(2) The applicant's attorney certifies to the court in writing the efforts which have
+(2) The applicant's attorney certifies to the court in writing the efforts that have been

-been made to give the notice or the reasons supporting his claim that notice should not be
+made to give notice or the reasons supporting the applicant's claim that notice should not be

 required.